sara-nl/researchdrivedocs/source/Pages/General/rclone.rst

 Working with large objects
 ==========================

-When you want to upload large files to ResearchDrive, we recommend using a timeout of 10 minutes per gigabyte of the largest source file.
+When you want to upload large files to Research Drive, we recommend using a timeout of 10 minutes per gigabyte of the largest source file.
 As an example, the largest file in the source directory is 5GB.
 Calculating the argument for --timeout gives: 10 minutes x 5GB = 50 minutes.

 .. code-block:: console